informatics-isi-edu/facebase-docs/docs/_docs/human-data/human-data.md

 ## Before you begin...

 You will need the following to complete this process:
+* Be a member of the FaceBase Users' group (if you have submitted data for FaceBase, you should already be in this group).
+If you are not yet in this group, please click the "Sign Up" link at the top right corner of the FaceBase site - [or use this link](https://app.globus.org/groups/143f5bdc-c127-11e4-ab32-22000a1dd033/about) - and follow the prompts to log in with Globus and ask to Join the "FaceBase Users" group.
-* Provide an Institutional Review Board (IRB) letter and IRB-approved protocol describing how you will use the data for research purposes.
+* If your desired dataset requires IRB approval, you will need an Institutional Review Board (IRB) letter and IRB-approved protocol describing how you will use the data for research purposes.
 If you have questions about the process or IRB requirement, please contact the DAC at <a href="mailto:nidcrfacebasedac@mail.nih.gov">nidcrfacebasedac@mail.nih.gov</a>.
-[Also see our FAQ about IRBs here.](https://www.facebase.org/help/faqs/#irb)
+[Also see our FAQ about IRBs here](https://www.facebase.org/help/faqs/#irb).
-* Be a member of the FaceBase Users' group (if you have submitted data for FaceBase, you should already be in this group).
-If you are not yet in this group, please click the "Sign Up" link at the top right corner of the FaceBase site and follow the prompts to log in with Globus and ask to Join the "FaceBase Users" group.

 ## Applying for Access to Controlled Data

-In order to access this data, you must follow the process outlined below:
+In order to access this data, you must follow the process outlined below.:

 * [A. Read and complete the Data Use Certificate Agreement (DUC)]({{ "/docs/duc/" | relative_url }})
 * [B. Complete the online Data Access Request (DAR) form]({{ "/docs/dar/" | relative_url }})